Multitenancy

 In Consul Democracy 2.0.0, data from all tenants is stored in the same database and so it isn't possible to use several databases on different servers.

-If this feature is requested often, it'll be possible to include it in Consul Democracy in the future.
-However, Consul Democracy 2.0.0 uses Rails 6.0 and this feature will require upgrading to Rails 6.1 or even Rails 7.0.
+If this feature is requested often, it'll be possible to include it in Consul Democracy in the future, since Rails 6.1 and Rails 7.0 added better support for it.

 Deleting tenants